YiyanYang0728/PHILM/README.md

         >> jobs.2.txt
 done

 # Run the commands in jobs.2.txt in parallel or submit them as multiple jobs on an HPC cluster.
+For example:
 # while IFS= read -r cmd
 # do
 #   eval "$cmd"